Aranthabar/survey/consciousness.md

  7. Author a function extract a particular question from the database and format the HTML code for display
  8. Write the code for the **next** / **save** button on the page which would transmit the results to the database and initiate the pull for the next question.
  9. Compose a landing page where the user can select which project he or she wants to fill in.
+ 10. Add the username / project identifier to the far left of the title bar

+# Website Concept

+The primary page is the index.php page which sets up the nessessry page structure using jQuery and <div> tags appropriatley.
+The left side of the page would have a column dedicated to informing the user where they are in the QA session.
+Maybe the questions can have a short title that can be listed there.
+Each of the questions there can be color coded base on completed, not completed but required, not completed and not required, and not completed and unknown.

+In addition to a QA status, the far left portion of the title region should have a small and simple username and current project identifier.

+The center of the index.php page is a giant div tag with the name "main".
+This will be where all of the data from the server will land.

+When the user lands on the index.php page for the first time, the server checks for the existance of a cookie called "project".
+If that cookie does not exist, it will generate that cookie with a default value of "-1" and then create another cookie called "question" with a default value of "-1".
+The idea behind the cookies is that the state can be saved and the user can come back to where they were.
+The far left QA status can be populated by the value of the "question" cookie.
+Additionally, the server can check to see if the "project" cookie is set to "-1" and if it is, then immediatly present the user with a page giving him or her the option to select a project to answer questions for.

+When the user is presented with a question, a "dirty" flag somewhere hidden on the page is set to "0".
+If the user alters the contents of the answer in any way, the "dirty"flag will get set to "1".
+When the user clocks on any of the navigation icons, the system immeditaly checkes the status of the "dirty" variable.
+If it is set to "1", then a special call is made which would transmit the results to the server.
+Only then will the next quetsion or other navigation action be executed.

+What would be the best is if the database was updated each time the user made a change to the question.
+It might be possible to do this.
+We can just add a callback to the "onChange" style hook for the question.

 # Database Structure